xapundel/think2020/README.md

 Some services like your machine Docker and edge service you will deploy are using lab server certificates for their connections.

-To download these certificates to you machine you should go to helper UI and click on `Download server certificates` link.
+To download these certificates go to helper UI and click on `Download server certificates` link.

 <img alt="Download server certificates" src="doc/img/download-server-certs.jpg" width="240">

-Contents is an archive file the following cert files:
+Archive file with certificates includes:

 - `registry.crt` -- for Docker to connect to image registry
 - `ca.crt` -- for edge service to connect lab server machine